 Sales

-Best for: E-commerce stores, online course sales, SaaS subscriptions, service bookings, any business with trackable online transactions
+Best for: Ecommerce stores, service bookings, and subscriptions, or any business with trackable online transactions.

-Example: An online retailer promotes their summer collection using Sales campaigns, tracking purchases to optimize for customers who buy multiple items.
+Example: An online retailer promotes its summer collection as a Sales campaign, tracking purchases to optimize toward higher-value buyers.

 Your Primary GoalBest ObjectiveSecondary OptionBudget Range